Categories

 Listen to music

-Music has the ability to lift even the lowest of spirits.
-When your colleague leaves, it might feel particularly quiet.
+Music can lift even the lowest of spirits.
+When your colleague leaves, it might feel hushed.
 Without them next to you, talking to you, and bouncing ideas off you, you might feel a little blue and anxious.
 Why not try popping your headphones in for a few hours to fill the silence?
-Perhaps just avoid James Blunt songs (particularly Goodbye My Lover, and it’s best to save Adele’s Someone Like You for another time as well).
+Perhaps avoid James Blunt songs (particularly Goodbye My Lover, and it’s best to save Adele’s Someone Like You for another time as well).

 Book a farewell lunch and keep in touch

-Don’t forget to keep in touch with your colleague – it doesn’t have to be the end.
-You might even find you become better friends when you remove work from the equation.
-Book in a farewell lunch so you can have one last fun memory with them at work, and make sure you make the effort to check in with them when they start their new role.
+Remember to keep in touch with your colleague—it doesn’t have to be the end.
+You might even become better friends when you remove work from the equation.
+Book a farewell lunch so you can have one last fun memory with them at work, and make sure you make an effort to check in with them when they start their new role.
 As they say, absence makes the heart grow fonder.

 By Phoebe Spinks